tfweber/LCA_Toolbox/README.md

 ### LCA_Toolbox - An exploration of Python modelling tools for LCA practicioners

-The goal of this respository is to make the use of Brigthway 2.5 and other python based LCA tools intuitive for beginners in Python.
-The repository is structured to first install and import all necessary software to setup a functioning environment to conduct your projects.
+The goal of this respository is to make the use of Brigthway 2.5 and other python based LCA tools intuitive for first time Brightway users in Python.

-A recommendation is to have Anaconda Navigator and Anaconda Prompt installed, as the installation manual suggests to use Anaconda prompt for installing the required software and environment.
+It is recommended to have Anaconda Navigator and Anaconda Prompt installed.
 Further recommended software is VSCode and the GitHub extension that you can install in VSCode.

-First, we need to clone the repository and store it on your local machine.
-Then navigate to this folder in your Anaconda Prompt terminal.
-When you navigated to your repository, we now want to install and activate an environment for this work.
-The settings and dependencies are stored in LCA_Toolbox.yml, which we are referencing now to install all packages required for the work with LCA_Toolbox.
+First, the repository has to be cloned and stored on your local machine.
+Then open the Anaconda Prompt terminal and navigate to the folder using the following command.

+    cd C:\Users\yourname\cloned_repository_folder

+Now, we can install the environment and the required dependencies.
 Among others, creating the environment from LCA_Toolbox.yml will install Brightway 2.5, premise and helper packages.

     conda env create -f LCA_Toolbox.yml

+An environment called LCA_Toolbox is now created, which has to be activated in the next step.
 You will be asked to activate this environment.
 You should agree to this.

     conda activate LCA_Toolbox